cliffhall/Fismo/docs/architecture.md

 * Fismo delegates a call to a deterministcally defined function on the configured guard logic contract for the state in question.

-* The name of the function is composed of the machine name, the state name, and the guard direction (exit|enter).
+* The name of the function is composed of the machine name, the state name, and the guard direction, i.e., exit, enter.

 * Guard functions can revert to stop the transition or return a success message.